Occupational Therapy Assistant

 1. The OTA program admits annually in the fall semester.

 2. Candidates are ranked for admission on the basis of ACT scores, weighted GPA (GPA x 9), and completion of admission requirements.
+Attendance at an OTA program information session is recommended.

 4. Following acceptance into the program, students must respond confirming their intent to enroll by using the internet link provided on their letter, by the deadline indicated on the letter.
 A student who fails to respond will forfeit his/her place in the class.